Preference (economics): History

 Another historical turning point can be traced back to 1895, when Georg Cantor proved in a theorem that if a binary relation is linearly ordered, then it is also isomorphic in the ordered real numbers.
 This notion would become very influential for the theory of preferences in economics: by the 1940s, prominent authors such as Paul Samuelson would theorize about people having weakly ordered preferences.

 Historically, preference in economics as a form of utility can be categorized as ordinal or cardinal data.
 Both introduced in the 20th century, cardinal and ordinal utility take opposing theories and mindsets in applying and analyzing preference in utility.
 Vilfredo Pareto introduced the concept of ordinal utility, while Carl Menger led the idea of cardinal utility.
 Ordinal utility, in summation, is the direct following of preference, where an optimal choice is taken over a set of parameters.
 A person is expected to act in their best interests and dedicate their preference to the outcome with the greatest utility.
 Ordinal utility assumes that an individual will not have the same utility from a preference as any other individual because they likely will not experience the same parameters which cause them to decide a given outcome.
 Cardinal utility is a function of utility where a person makes a decision based on a preference, and the preference decision is weighted based on a quantitative value of utility.
 This utility unit is assumed to be universally applicable and constant across all individuals.
 Cardinal utility also assumes consistency across individuals' decision-making processes, assuming all individuals will have the same preference, with all variables held constant.
-Marshall found that “a good deal of the analysis of consumer behavior could be greatly simplified by assuming that the marginal utility of income is constant” (Robert H. Strotz.), however, this cannot be held to the utility of resources and decision-making applied to income.
-Ordinal and cardinal utility theory provide unique viewpoints on utility, can be used differently to model decision-making preferences and utilization development, and can be used across many applications for economic analysis.
+Marshall found that "a good deal of the analysis of consumer behavior could be greatly simplified by assuming that the marginal utility of income is constant" (Robert H. Strotz.), however, this cannot be held to the utility of resources and decision-making applied to income.
+Ordinal and cardinal utility theories provide unique viewpoints on utility, can be used differently to model decision-making preferences and utilization development, and can be used across many applications for economic analysis.

 Notation

 There are two fundamental comparative value concepts, namely strict preference (better) and indifference (equal in value to).
 These two concepts are expressed in terms of an agent's best wishes; however, they also express objective or intersubjective valid superiority that does not coincide with the pattern of wishes of any person.

 Suppose the set of all states of the world is $X$ and an agent has a preference relation on $X$.
 It is common to mark the weak preference relation by $\preceq$, so that $x \preceq y$ means "the agent wants y at least as much as x" or "the agent weakly prefers y to x".

-The symbol $\sim$ is used as a shorthand to denote an indifference relation: $x\sim y \iff (x\preceq y \land y\preceq x)$, which reads "the agent is indifferent between y and x", meaning they receive the same level of benefit from each.
+The symbol $\sim$ is used as a shorthand to denote an indifference relation: $x\sim y \iff (x\preceq y \land y\preceq x)$, which reads "the agent is indifferent between y and x", meaning the agent receives the same level of benefit from each.